kbelenky/open_sorts/README.md

 # Assembly

+## Basic Configuration

+There are two computer-specific things you need to update in `config.json`

+*   `camera_id`: If your computer has no other webcam, this _should_ be 0.
+However, most laptops have a built-in webcam and you'll need to tinker a little bit to figure out which webcam is the one for the card recognizer.
+*   `serial_port`: This is the serial port that the computer uses to talk to the Arduino.
+It will vary for every computer.
+There's a decent tutorial of how to find your Arduino's serial port here: https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html

 ## Hooking up the motors

 Before we do anything else, let's get the Arduino, motor shield and motors hooked up.